asemio/SZXX/README.md

 The `SZXX.Xlsx` module is the entrypoint for most users.

-**XLSX Hazard #1**: Unfortunately, the vast majority of applications that generate XLSX files will not inline the contents of String cells.
+⚠️ **XLSX Hazard #1** ⚠️ Unfortunately, the vast majority of applications that generate XLSX files will keep not inline the contents of String cells directly into the spreadsheet.
 Instead, String cells will contain a reference to a Shared String.
 99.9% of the time, the Shared String Table (SST) is located **after** the sheet.
 This is the single most important technical detail about `SZXX.Xlsx`.
+It forces the user to either 1. ignore String cells, 2. buffer rows until String cells can be read, or 3. work exclusively with spreadsheets that use Inline Strings and/or place the SST at the beginning of the file.
+Keep reading to see how to design a solution for your use case.

 The main functions of this module are: